Local Emergency Planning Committee (LEPC)

 The Local Emergency Planning Committee (LEPC) reviews and advises on the City's emergency plans, including those aimed at addressing extremely hazardous substances (EHSs) that have been specified by the U.S. Environmental Protection Agency (EPA), under the Emergency Planning and Community Right-to-Know Act of 1987 (EPCRA).

 The LEPC receives annual Hazardous Chemical Inventory reports (aka Tier II reports) from facilities that have certain quantities of hazardous chemicals (as defined by EPA) on site.
 In 2014, 24 facilities in the City of Alexandria submitted Hazardous Chemical Inventory reports for substances that were present during calendar year 2013.
 The only EHS present above a threshold quantity at any of the reporting facilities is sulfuric acid (almost exclusively contained within batteries).
 The most commonly reported substances are various petroleum products.
 Hazardous Chemical Inventory reports are available for public review at the Alexandria Office of Emergency Management.

 The LEPC meets quarterly at the call of the Chair, and all meetings are open to the public.
-The next LEPC meeting is scheduled for 10 a.m. at the Emergency Operations Center (EOC) located at 2003 Mill Rd, Suite 3200.
+The next LEPC meeting will be in person and will take place at 4 p.m. on Monday, April 18, 2022 at the Emergency Operations Center, 2003 Mill Rd, Suite 3200.

 For additional information, please contact Ray Whatley, Office of Emergency Management, at 703.746.5266.

 Membership & Term of Service

 - Two representatives from law enforcement and fire department personnel